U.S. Needs New FAA Head, Trump Generously Offers His Personal Pilot

-When Donald Trump launched his presidential campaign, he was a highly respected real estate mogul known for his incredible business instincts and impeccable taste (or at least, that’s the character he played on TV).
-He could have spent his days enjoying the good life – golfing at a different Trump resort every weekend, eating fast food in bed, and tweeting about things he saw on Fox News – but instead, he generously decided to share his talents with the American people.
+When Donald Trump launched his presidential campaign, he was a highly respected real-estate mogul known for his incredible business instincts and impeccable taste (or at least, that’s the character he played on TV).
+He could have spent his days enjoying the good life — golfing at a different Trump resort every weekend, eating fast food in bed, and tweeting about things he saw on Fox News — but instead, he generously decided to share his talents with the American people.
 “My whole life, I have been greedy, greedy, greedy,” Trump explained.
 “But now I want to be greedy for the United States.”

 As president, Trump has made good on that promise by putting a number of his personal employees to work for the American people.
-He put Lynne Patton, who organized his golf tournaments planned his son Eric’s wedding, in charge of the Department of Housing and Urban Development’s New York and New Jersey office.
+He put Lynne Patton, who organized his golf tournaments and planned his son Eric’s wedding, in charge of the Department of Housing and Urban Development’s New York and New Jersey office.
 Keith Schiller, Trump’s longtime personal bodyguard, ran Oval Office operations, and is now sharing his vast security expertise with the Republican National Committee for just $15,000 per month.
 Deeply impressed by Jared Kushner’s ability to run his dad’s company and be married to his daughter, Trump put him in charge of large swaths of U.S. policy.

 Now Trump is at is again.
 Axios reports that his longtime personal pilot, John Dunkin, is on the short list to lead the Federal Aviation Administration.
 While there are some other candidates in the running, and no decision has been made, Trump has reportedly been telling people that he wants Dunkin to get the job.